Summary

 Here is a totally relaxed man, because the collar of his shirt holds up despite the trials of life.

-If you are a purist when it comes to details, the canvas collar will suit you better.
-The three collar inserts are hand-sewn, providing a very light drape, a little "je ne sais quoi..." which will satisfy the most picky.
-However, canvas collars are only found on high-end tailored shirts, which require a huge budget.
+If you are a purist of details, the canvas collar will suit you better.
+The three panels of the collar are sewn by hand, providing a very light drape, a little "je ne sais quoi ..." that will satisfy the most picky.
+However, canvas collars are only found on high-end tailored shirts, which require a hefty budget.

-On casual shirts, you'll find softer collars, with lighter constructions, potentially without ironing or interfacing.
-It is in this category that you will find buttoned shirts, whose collar is "soft" but is held in place by the buttons.
+On casual shirts, you'll find softer collars, with lighter constructions, potentially without fusing or interfacing.
+This is where you'll find button-down shirts, which have a "soft" collar but are held in place by buttons.

-This is one of the reasons why the shirt is an exceptional top: too much collar is good for your health.
-A marked collar will highlight your style, and above all highlight your pretty face.
+This is one of the reasons why the shirt is an exceptional top: overusing a collar is good for your health.
+A marked collar will allow you to situate your style, and especially to highlight your pretty face.
 Let's learn here to differentiate the different styles of collars, so that you can shine in society.

 Here is a non-exhaustive list of the main collars to know when choosing a shirt.

-Choose the size and nature of the collar based on the size of your head and neck.
+Choose the size and nature of the collar according to the size of your head and neck.
 The collar is there to balance everything:

 If you have a rather large head in relation to your shoulders, we recommend generous collars with points that fall downwards.
-For example, French or American collars are perfectly suited to this type of body shape.
+For example, French or American collars are perfectly suited to this type of morphology.

 Here, Wes Anderson in his usual corduroy suit.
-Its head is quite broad in relation to its shoulders.
-The collar is however well chosen, since it is proportional to his head, and points towards the ground to reinforce verticality.
+His head is quite wide compared to his shoulders.
+The collar is however well chosen, since it is proportional to his head, and points towards the ground to reinforce the verticality.
 Credits: The Sartorialist.

 If your face is rather narrow, choose short, open collars: a collar that is too big would be disproportionate, and a collar that is too closed would accentuate the narrowness of the face.

-If we won't say anything about the black shirt, the charismatic Adrien Brody here sports a collar perfectly suited to his face, which is rather small and narrow.
+While we won't say anything about the black shirt, the charismatic Adrien Brody here sports a collar that is perfectly adapted to his face, rather small and narrow.

-If you have a rather round face, it is advisable to opt for collars that are longer than the previous ones.
+If you have a rather round face, it is advisable to opt for longer collars than the previous ones.
 A smaller collar would make the head appear larger than it is.

-Good old Tobey Maguire, accompanied by a French collar, ideal for the round shape of his face.
-If the size is perfect, the collar could do with being a little more closed, but here we are quibbling.
+Good old Tobey Maguire, complete with a French collar, perfect for his round face shape.
+While the fit is perfect, the collar could do with being a little more closed, but we're nitpicking here.

-If you are unsure about which pass to choose, we advise you... to try!
-If the rules of proportions seen above guide you in your choices, you must keep in mind that each body shape is different.
-So, whatever its nature, if a shirt with a particular collar catches your eye, go for it.
+If you are hesitant about which collar to choose, we advise you to... try it!
+If the proportion rules seen above guide you in your choices, you must keep in mind that each morphology is different.
+So, no matter its nature, if a shirt with a particular collar catches your eye, go for it.

-If the science of the collar fascinates you, we have written at length about it here: you will find an ultra-complete compendium, in-depth recommendations and ideas to break the monotony of collars .
-An entire program !
+If you are fascinated by the science of the pass, we have written extensively about it here: you will find an ultra-complete compendium, sharp recommendations and ideas to break the monotony of passes .
+Quite a program!

-As you can imagine, the shirt is not the easiest garment for a manufacturer to make.
-It is therefore important to know the right details so that you can be sure of making the right choice, and not falling into the traps of bad shirt makers.
+As you might expect, a shirt is not the easiest garment for a manufacturer to make.
+It is therefore important to know the right details so that you are sure to make the right choice, and not fall into the traps of bad shirt manufacturers.

-The first sign that is unmistakable is the quality of the seams.
-If your shirt has one side larger than the other and creases form due to crooked seams, you can already move on.
+The first sign that doesn't lie is the quality of the seams.
+If your shirt has one panel larger than the other, and creases form because of the crooked seams, you can already move on.

 Pay attention to the seams

-Observe the visible seams closely.
-If a few small imperfections are not to be excluded, the precision and neatness of the seams will be able to direct you to the intrinsic quality of the piece you are analyzing.
+Look closely at the visible seams.
+While some small imperfections are not to be excluded, the precision and sharpness of the seams can guide you on the intrinsic quality of the part you are analyzing.

-The most picky will appreciate counting the number of stitches per centimeter: a suitable shirt is often between 5 and 6 stitches per centimeter.
-Beyond 7 centimeters, you are in the presence of a very well made shirt.
+The most meticulous will appreciate counting the number of stitches per centimeter: a decent shirt is often between 5 and 6 stitches per centimeter.
+Beyond 7 centimeters, you are in the presence of a very well-made shirt.

-Learn to differentiate between the two main types of sewing: double-needle sewing, which clearly shows two parallel lines of stitching, and English sewing, which is more refined, which only shows one line of stitching.
+Learn to differentiate between the two main types of sewing: double-needle sewing, which clearly shows two parallel lines of stitching, and the more refined French seam, which shows only one line of stitching.

 In this diagram, the dotted lines represent where the stitch is made.

-There is no major difference between the two when worn, with double needle stitching being the most common as it is easier to make.
-English tailoring is more often present on high-end shirts.
+There is no major difference between the two in wear, with the double needle seam being the most common as it is easier to manufacture.
+The French seam, on the other hand, is more often found on high-end shirts.

 Have a good back

-Some shirts have darts in the back (also called gussets) which further cinch the shirt at the kidneys or at the top of the back, depending on the position of the fold.
+Some shirts have pleats in the back (also called gussets) that further cinch the shirt at the kidneys or upper back, depending on the position of the pleat.

-The main places you can find darts on the back of your shirt.
+The main places where you can find clips on the back of your shirt.
 Credits: Swann & Oscar.

 The wrists

-A bit like the collar, the cuff of your shirt is an important element of the shirt: we therefore cannot neglect it.
-When the shirt is worn, the cuff of the shirt must cover yours without ever tightening it.
+Much like the collar, the cuff of your shirt is an important part of the shirt: it cannot be neglected.
+The shirt is worn, the cuff of the shirt should cover yours without ever tightening it.

-A shirt worthy of the name will have the button loop slightly topstitched, to avoid threads going in all directions.
+A shirt worthy of the name will have the button loop lightly topstitched, preventing threads from going in all directions.

-Another detail not to be overlooked is the capuchin tab: this little addition of fabric is there for several reasons.
-It allows you to easily roll up the sleeves of your shirt, and you open it to iron the shirt more easily.
+Another detail not to be overlooked is the capuchin tab: this small addition of fabric is there for several reasons.
+It allows you to easily roll up the sleeves of your shirt, and it is opened to iron the shirt more easily.

-Let it be said, it is also a finish very appreciated by the community of shirt wearers: a beautiful capuchin placket with neat stitching automatically adds style.
+Let's be clear, it's also a finish that's highly appreciated by the shirt-wearing community: a beautiful capuchin tab with neat stitching automatically adds style.

 Here, the cuff of our white Jodoga shirt .
-Topstitching, capuchin tab, pearly buttons, everything is there.
+Topstitching, capuchin flap, pearl buttons, it's all there.

-Another detail visible on a shirt, the buttons!
-As with fabric, we strongly recommend opting for buttons made of natural material, more elegant than their plastic counterparts.
-However, buttons made of natural materials (such as mother-of-pearl, horn or wood) have less durability, so you will have to choose between: prettier but potentially breakable buttons, or less elegant but more resistant buttons.
+Another visible detail on a shirt is the buttons!
+As with the fabric, we strongly recommend opting for buttons made of natural materials, which are more elegant than their plastic counterparts.
+However, buttons made of natural materials (such as mother-of-pearl, horn or wood) are less durable, so you will have to choose between: prettier but potentially breakable buttons, or less elegant but more resistant buttons.

-It all depends on what you use it for.
-If you want to wear this shirt once a month, opt for mother-of-pearl instead.
+It all depends on how you'll use it.
+If you want to wear this shirt once a month, go for mother-of-pearl.
 If you want to wear the shirt once a week, go for plastic.

 A mother-of-pearl button on our Hanami shirt .